 WRITER: Chris Chibnall (story by Michael Hirst & Chris Chibnall) DIRECTOR: Ciaran Donnelly CAST: Jamie Campbell Bower, Eva Green, Joseph Fiennes, Tamsin Egerton, Peter Mooney, Clive Standen & Philip Winchester TRANSMISSION: 1 April 2011, StarzI will continue to review Camelot every week at my blog, Dan's Media Digest.

-We need more writers about Eva-Green, Joseph-Fiennes, Starz, Jamie Campbell Bower and Reviews!
+Want to write about Eva-Green, Joseph-Fiennes, Starz, Jamie Campbell Bower and Reviews?
 Get started below...